RKO and MGM Costume Designer Walter Plunkett

 Remembering Hollywood's Golden Age Costume Designer Walter Plunkett

-One of the ways I like to relax on a rainy day is to watch the Turner Classic Movie network.
-Here I get to indulge in Hollywood’s Golden Age of visual style in black and white film making.
-I viewed this time as a historical period when storytelling and performances considered a form of art.
+One of the ways I like to relax on a rainy day is to watch the Turner Classic Movie Network.
+Here, I indulge in Hollywood’s Golden Age of visual style in black-and-white filmmaking.
+I viewed this time as a historical period when storytelling and performances were considered art.

 Zara Linen Wrap over J. Crew Wide Leg Khaki Pants with Sensi Summer Tote

 And more importantly, some of the most successful Hollywood costume designers emerged during this time.
-I hoped you remember my post on the quintessential costume designer, Edith Head, who won a staggering eight Academy Awards.
+I hope you remember my post on the quintessential costume designer, Edith Head, who won eight Academy Awards.

 Sensi Studio Netted Straw Black Tote

-So, last Sunday afternoon, I kicked back to watch the 1933 film, Morning Glory with Katherine Hepburn.
+So, last Sunday afternoon, I returned to watch the 1933 film Morning Glory with Katherine Hepburn.
 Hepburn won her first Academy Award for Best Actress for this movie.
-My lasting impressions not about Ms. Hepburn’s fantasy role to become a New York Broadway star but about the dreamy costumes by Walter Plunkett.
+My lasting impressions are not about Ms. Hepburn’s fantasy role of becoming a New York Broadway star but about the dreamy costumes by Walter Plunkett.

 Zara Belted Linen Blouse; J. Crew Officer Patch-Pocket Wide-Leg Pant; Sensi Studio Netted Straw Black Tote

-I consistently use the free, IMDB (Internet Movie Data Base) app when viewing any classic movie.
-It’s here where I get to look up and educate myself about unfamiliar names in fashion under the costume/wardrobe credit.
+I use the free IMDB (Internet Movie Data Base) app when viewing any classic movie.
+Here, I get to look up and educate myself about unfamiliar names in fashion under the costume/wardrobe credit.
 Do you remember Hattie Carnegie?
-I became familiar with the name when watching, the 1964 comedy drama flick, The World of Henry Orient.
+I became familiar with the name when watching the 1964 comedy-drama flick The World of Henry Orient.

 Photo of Costume Designer Walter Plunkett; Remembering Gone With The Wind Costume DesignerWalter Plunkett

-Walter Plunkett (June 5, 1902 – March 8, 1982) is one of the classic Hollywood costume designers you should know.
+Walter Plunkett (June 5, 1902 – March 8, 1982) is a classic Hollywood costume designer.
 Why?
-He was RKO Studios (an American film production and distribution company) secret weapon.
-Mr. Plunkett began his career in law, then became an aspiring actor.
-Finally, a costume designer in 1926 when he accepted a position at RKO Studios.
+He was a secret weapon by RKO Studios (an American film production and distribution company).
+Mr. Plunkett began his career in law and then became an aspiring actor.
+Finally, he became a costume designer in 1926 when he accepted a position at RKO Studios.

 Photo of Iconic Costume Designers: Orry Kelly, Bernard Newman, Travis Banton, Edith Head, Adrian, and Irene

 According to online sourcesWalter lacked the knack of high couture.
 He could not compete in the world of super-rich chic with Paris-trained Adrian or Travis Banton.
-Instead, Plunkett excelled in designing glorious garments from researched fashion similar to costume designer’s Ruth E. Carter’s investigative work on the movie, Black Panther.
+Instead, Plunkett excelled in designing glorious garments from researched fashion, similar to costume designer Ruth E. Carter’s investigative work on the movie Black Panther.

 Walter Plunkett’s Costume Sketches for Vivien Leigh As Scarlett O’Hara in Gone With The Wind.